pilcrowonpaper/arctic/docs/pages/guides/oauth2-pkce.md

 ### Validate authorization code

-Use `validateAuthorizationCode()` to validate the authorization code with the code verifier.
+Compare the state, and use `validateAuthorizationCode()` to validate the authorization code with the code verifier.
 This returns an object with an access token, and a refresh token if requested.
 If the code is invalid, it will throw an [`OAuth2RequestError`](https://oslo.js.org/reference/oauth2/OAuth2RequestError/).

 ```ts
 import { OAuth2RequestError } from "arctic";